Skin Blisters (Vesiculopustular Dermatoses) in Dogs

 Recovery of Skin Blisters (Vesiculopustular Dermatoses) in Dogs

-If bacterial or fungal infection is the primary problem, your dog is likely to make a full recovery, however an inherited autoimmune disorder usually needs intermittent treatment and careful long-term management.
-Many symptoms go into remission with treatment, but may flare up again at a later date.
+However, an inherited autoimmune disorder usually needs intermittent treatment and careful long-term management.
+Many symptoms go into remission with treatment but may flare up again at a later date.
 The veterinarian will taper off your dog’s medication as symptoms become milder since taking high doses of an immune suppressant increases susceptibility to infection.
 Frequent check-ups may be needed to monitor your dog’s symptoms and adjust dosage as necessary.

 Keeping your dog in good health can help to reduce the likelihood of secondary infection.
-A healthy diet, good hygiene practices, and dietary supplements recommended by a veterinarian can help to maintain your dog’s immune system, especially while taking strong steroid or chemotherapy drugs.
+A healthy diet, good hygiene practices, and dietary supplements recommended by your vet can help maintain your dog’s immune system, especially while taking strong steroid or chemotherapy drugs.
 Avoiding exposure to sunlight can also help to reduce the severity of some autoimmune responses.
-With most conditions, breeding is inadvisable as it can pass the problem on to future offspring.
-Thus, affected dogs should be neutered once their skin is settled.

 Skin Blisters (Vesiculopustular Dermatoses) Average Cost